magomimmo/modern-cljs/doc/tutorial-14.md

 ### FIAT - Fix It Again Tony

 Too bad.
 We just met a cyclic namespaces dependency problem.
-Generally speaking to solve a cyclic namespace dependency, which are not allowed in CLJ, you need to refactor the code.
+Cyclic namespace dependencies are not allowed in CLJ so you need to refactor the code.

 Our scenario is simple enough.
 Remove the `modern-cljs.core` reference from the `modern-cljs.remotes` namespace declaration.
 There, we only